elvinagam/benchmarking_gpu_inference/README.md

 # NN-Inference-Optimization
-Scripts from Neural network inference on Pytorch with tools like ONNX, TensorRT, nvFuser, TorchDynamo, Triton
+Scripts from Neural network inference on Pytorch with tools like ONNX, TensorRT, nvFuser, TorchDynamo